mbernardi1961/kermit/README.md

 There are a few systems that SHOULD compile C-Kermit, but haven't been built for decades!
 These include the following: Coherent 4.2, BeOS 4.5 (Haiku 64), Minix 3.3, OpenStep 4.2, Plan9, I haven't managed to get any of these working yet.

+C-Kermit will compile without any aditional libraries in a few OS instances, (ie all the requisite libraries were preinstalled)